 EXPERIENCE – You can expect to see wolves, buffalo, elk, bighorn sheep, mountain goat, antelope, and other incredible wildlife on this Yellowstone winter tour.
 The bears may be hibernating, but wolves and bighorn sheep are much easier to spot during the winter months.
 Often times, we are lucky and get to see different species interacting with one another in a true display of Mother Nature.

 In the winter, we focus our time in America’s Serenghetti, the Lamar Valley, and the North Entrance at Mammoth during this two day tour of winter in Yellowstone.
 Enjoy the magic of Yellowstone in the winter, observing both wildlife and beautiful scenery, along with thinner crowds.
+Take a break from skiing and join us for incredible wildlife viewing!

 – Most guests fly into Bozeman, MT and spend the night there.